 There are three main approaches to running databases needed for stateful applications running on Kubernetes:

 In this approach, a Database as a Service offered by the cloud provider or a third party vendor is used.
 Users need not worry about managing the database and they just focus on running the apps on Kubernetes without worrying about the state.
 Even though it reduces some of the operational overhead associated with running the database, it adds some latency and there is a risk of losing control over the data to a third party.
 Cost also is typically higher when using managed services such as this.

 Running Database Outside of Kubernetes

 You could run the database outside of the Kubernetes environment with the same cloud provider.
 You could use the cloud provider’s elastic compute service and run your database using virtual machines.
 Then it is your responsibility to manage volumes, HA, scale, etc..
 This adds significant operational overhead.
-Alternatively, you could run the database on top of Spotinst Managed Instance which supports Stateful Applications.
-Since Spotinst Managed Instance solution takes advantage of Spot Instances, you could realize considerable cost savings.
+Alternatively, you could run the database on top of Spot by NetApp’s Managed Instance which supports Stateful Applications.
+Since our Managed Instance solution takes advantage of spot instances, you could realize considerable cost savings.

 Running Database Inside Kubernetes